vaxherra/DEND-Capstone/README.md

 ### The database needed to be accessed by 100+ people.
-One solution would be to leverage AWS programmatic API, for example through `boto3` to create 100 users, to each attaching read-only policy for a given resource (AWS Redshift).
+One solution would be to leverage AWS programmatic API, for example through `boto3` to create 100 users, to each attaching read-only policy for a given resource: AWS Redshift.